Dileep-royal/myJourneyWithPython/Programming/Threading/README.md

 ### join()

 - This blocks the calling current program until the thread whose join() method is called terminates.
-- In simple, this allows us to execute the threads first before executing current program but after the thread execution completed.
+- In simple, this allows us to execute the threads first before executing main thread but after the thread execution completed.

 ```python
 thread1.join()